 This magnificent sculpture was created by British artist Sir Anish Kapoor and was constructed between 2004 and 2006, shortly after Millennium Park opened its doors to the public.

-This monument is referred to as “The Bean” because of its remarkable shape and reflects the city’s skyline in a peculiar way.
+This monument is referred to as “The Bean” because of its remarkable shape and reflects the city’s skyline peculiarly.

-You are able to walk underneath the sculpture as the arch has a height of 3.7 meters (12 feet).
+You can walk underneath the sculpture as the arch has a height of 3.7 meters (12 feet).

 Here you can see the “omphalos,” the Greek word for navel, a location that multiplies the city’s reflections.